Detailed City Experience: History

-Detailed City Experience was first announced at the 2021 World Wide Developers Conference.
-The feature was released on September 27, 2021 with the cities of San Francisco, London, Los Angeles and New York being the first to receive the feature.
-Two months later, in November, the feature was expanded to San Diego and Washington DC.
+Detailed City Experience was first announced at the 2021 Worldwide Developers Conference.
+The feature was released on September 27, 2021, with the cities of San Francisco, London, Los Angeles and New York being the first to receive the feature.
+Two months later, in November, the feature was expanded to San Diego and Washington, D.C.
 In December, Detailed City Experience was released in Philadelphia.

 In March 2022, Detailed City Experience was released in the Canadian cities of Toronto, Montreal and Vancouver, the first in the country.
 In August of that same year, the feature was added to Atlanta, Miami and Seattle, followed by Chicago and Las Vegas in September.

-In January 2023, Detailed City experience was released in Australia for the first time with the cities of Sydney and Melbourne being added.
+In January 2023, Detailed City Experience was released in Australia for the first time with the cities of Sydney and Melbourne being added.
 In February, Detailed City Experience was released in the German cities of Berlin, Munich and Hamburg.
-In March, the feature was released in Boston, as well as in Paris in France in June.
+In March, the feature was released in Boston, as well as in Paris, France, in June.
 In July, the feature rolled out to Houston and Dallas in Texas.
-In October, Detailed City Experience was released in Madrid and Barcelona in Spain as well as Lisbon in Portugal.
+In October, Detailed City Experience was released in Madrid and Barcelona in Spain as well as Lisbon, Portugal.

-In late 2024, Detailed City Experience was released in Amsterdam.
+In July 2024, Apple added colorful models to the Olympic sites in Paris and its surrounding areas, as well as other models in Paris.
+In December, Detailed City Experience was released in Amsterdam.

-In January 2025, Detailed City Experience was released in New Orleans for the 2025 Super Bowl.
+In January 2025, Detailed City Experience was released in New Orleans for Super Bowl LIX.
 In April, the feature was added to Stockholm in Sweden followed by Copenhagen in Denmark a few weeks later.
 In May, Detailed City Experience was released in Monaco, becoming the first microstate to receive the feature.
 In August, Detailed City Experience was released in Singapore, becoming the first Asian location to receive the feature.
 In November, Detailed City Experience was released in Kansas City.

+In January 2026, Detailed City Experience was released in Milan for the 2026 Winter Olympics, becoming the first Italian city to receive the feature.
+In February, Apple released a detailed 3D model of the Albert Park Circuit, among other buildings in Melbourne, Australia, for the 2026 Formula One World Championship.
+In April, Apple released 3D models of the Miami Grand Prix and Nu Stadium.
+In May, Detailed City Experience was released in the cities of Rome and Naples.
+In June, Detailed City Experience was released in Detroit.